kyma-project/kyma/docs/serverless-v2/01-02-serverless-v2.md

 4. Tekton Controller (TC) detects the new TaskRun CR and reads its definition.

-5. Based on the TaskRun CR definition, TC triggers a pipeline that creates an image with lambda definition (Dockerfile).
-It later pushes this image to the local registry.
+5. Based on the TaskRun CR definition, TC triggers a pipeline that uses [Kaniko](https://github.com/GoogleContainerTools/kaniko/blob/master/README.md) to create a Docker image with lambda definition and publish this image in a Docker registry.

 6. FC monitors the TaskRun CR.
-When the image creation finishes successfully, FC creates a Knative Service CR (KService) that points to the image.
+When the image creation finishes successfully, FC creates a Knative Service CR (KService) that points to the Pod with the image.

 7. Knative Serving controller (KSC) detects the new KService and reads its definition.

 8. KSC creates these resources:

     - Service Placeholder - a Kubernetes Service which has exactly the same name as the KService but [has no selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) (does not point to any Pods).
-Its purpose is only to register the actual service name, such as `helloword-go`, so it is unique.
+Its purpose is only to register the actual service name, such as `helloword`, so it is unique.

     - Service Revision - a Kubernetes Service for which KSC creates separate Revisions after any change in the KService.
 These Service Revisions have selectors and point to specific Pods in a given Revision.
-Their names take the `{service-name}-{revision-number}` format, such as `helloword-go-48thy` or `helloword-go-vge8m`.
+Their names take the `{service-name}-{revision-number}` format, such as `helloword-48thy` or `helloword-vge8m`.

     - Virtual Service - a cluster-local Service that communicates only with resources within the cluster.
 This Virtual Service points to the Istio service mesh as a gateway to Service Revisions.
-The Virtual Service is registered for the name specified in the Service Placeholder, for example `helloword-go.default.svc.cluster.local`.
+The Virtual Service is registered for the name specified in the Service Placeholder, for example `helloword.default.svc.cluster.local`.

     >**NOTE:** The **cluster-local** label in the KService instructs the KSC that it should not create an additional public Virtual Service.